-Numbers represent FY24 budget and include one time funding of \$86.7M.
+\Numbers represent FY24 budget and include one time funding of \$86.7M.
 In FY25, the one-time funding is budgeted to decrease to \$43.2M.

-Because UConn John Dempsey Hospital is state run, approximately \$40 million of federal funds from the Centers for Medicare and Medicaid Services is available to the Connecticut Department of Social Services (DSS).
+Because UConn John Dempsey Hospital (JDH) is state run, approximately \$40 million of federal funds from the Centers for Medicare and Medicaid Services (CMS) is available to the Connecticut Department of Social Services (DSS).
 Currently, these funds are paid to DSS by the federal government via the Federal Medical Assistance Percentage.
 This benefit is not afforded to the state through private healthcare providers.
+If UConn JDH were to become a private hospital, Connecticut may no longer be eligible for this federal program.